HackYourFuture/study/databases/sql/relationships.md

 # What are the 3 types of relationships?

-There are three specific types of relationships that can exist between a pair of tables: one-to-one, one-to-many, and many-to-many.
-The tables participate in only one type of relationship at any given time.
-(You'll rarely need to change the type of relationship between a pair of tables.
-Only major changes in either of the table's structures could cause you to change the relationship.)
+There are three types of relationships that can exist between two tables: one-to-one, one-to-many/many-to-one, and many-to-many.
+A table can have one-to-many relationship with another table and have a many-to-many relationship with yet another table.
+E.g. `Department` table has one-to-many relationship with `Employee` but `Project` has many-to-many relationship with `Employee` table.

 ## One-to-One (1-1)